Start point - Askham - car park by

 Continuing we eventually arrived the at

-first site, a large stone circle known as The Cockpit.
-This is about 90 feet diameter,
+first site, a large Bronze Age stone circle known as The Cockpit.
+Grizzly informed us, "this is about 90 feet diameter,

 consisting of about 73 stones, raised on the inside of a low